ros-perception/vision_msgs/README.md

   2. **Detectors**, which identify class probabilities as well as the poses of those classes given a sensor input

+The class probabilities are stored with a CategoryDistribution message, which is essentially a map from integer IDs to floats.

 Message types exist separately for 2D (using `sensor_msgs/Image`) and 3D (using `sensor_msgs\PointCloud2`).
 The metadata that is stored for each object is application-specific, and so this package places very few constraints on the